 What is Variance?

 In statistics, variance refers to the spread of a data set.
-It’s a measurement used to identify how far each number in the data set is from the mean.
+This measurement identifies how far each number in the data set is from the mean.

 How to Calculate Variance

-Variance is calculated by taking the differences between each number in a data set and the mean, squaring those differences to give them positive value, and dividing the sum of the resulting squares by the number of values in the set.
+To calculate variance, first find the differences between each number in the data set and the mean.
+Next, square these differences.
+Finally, divide the sum of the squared differences by the number of values in the set.

 The formula for variance is as follows:

-In this formula, X represents an individual data point, u represents the mean of the data points, and N represents the total number of data points.
+In this formula, X represents an individual data point.
+The symbol u stands for the mean of the data points.
+Finally, N indicates the total number of data points.

 Note that while calculating a sample variance in order to estimate a population variance, the denominator of the variance equation becomes N – 1.
 This removes bias from the estimation, as it prohibits the researcher from underestimating the population variance.